ahce/youch/README.md

 ## Anatomy of the error page

-Let's deconstruct the error page and understand what each section of the web page represents.
+Let's deconstruct the error page and understand what each section of the output represents.

 ### Error info

 <details>
-  <summary>View HTML output</summary>
+  <summary><strong>View HTML output</strong></summary>

   ![](./assets/error-info.png)